Instructions to Authors

 The author is requested to pay extra costs in the following cases:

-f) Changes made at the proofreading stage except corrections of typographical
+- The changes made at the proofreading stage except for the correction of typographical errors are charged to the author.

 5. Color Charge